 Early in my career, I had a supervisor who talked incessantly about his superior leadership skills.
 He routinely noted how our director wasted time in meetings on discussion and building consensus.
 Even though our team was the most productive in the company, my supervisor was adamant he had a better way to lead.

 He finally had a chance to put his money where his mouth was after he was named interim lead following our director’s promotion.
 I watched as he led meetings like a dictator, telling team members what to do and when to do it.
 He didn’t consider anyone else’s opinions because of his hubris.
 Our meetings were much more efficient, but the group’s productivity and morale both plummeted.
 After observing the difference in leadership styles, I was not surprised when he didn’t land the permanent job.

 More recently, I worked with an executive who wanted our company to help create a performance-management model to address high turnover at her company.
-We started by conducting an assessment to understand the causes of the turnover, which pointed us to underlying corporate issues that performance-management solutions wouldn’t affect.
+We started by conducting an assessment to understand the causes of the turnover.
+It pointed us to underlying corporate issues that performance-management solutions wouldn’t affect.
 The CEO believed she knew better, ignored our findings and directed us to deliver what she had requested.

-1. Get real with someone you trust.
+1. Get feedback from people you trust.

-5. Know your type.
+5. Determine your type.

 Psychometric assessment tools, such as IQ tests or the Myers-Briggs Type Indicator, can offer some insight into why you do what you do.
 Having quantifiable information provides important validation of the inputs from steps one through four, and the results may just trigger a true epiphany.
 I’ve seen the Myers-Briggs introvert or extrovert typing results completely change a person’s understanding of themselves, how they see the world and how they approach leadership.